Paseen/Action-recognition-HMDB51/README.md

+I'll update the readme very soooooooon :) sorry for the waiting

+In the meantime you can read the <strong>Report.pdf</strong> which shows the job me and my colleagues did

 # Action recognition on HMDB51 dataset using deep neural networks
 In this project we used a two-stream CNN to perform an action recognition task on HMDB-51 dataset.
 The two-stream CNN is composed by a spatial CNN that elaborates video's frames and by a temporal CNN that elaborates the video's optical flows.
 After the convolutions the two streams were joined by averaging the CNN's softmax scores.
 <br><br>